November 30, 2008

 Our other rat Jackie is having a hella freakout and attacking her all the time, which is really sad to watch, cause Reagan will just squeak, then sit there being groomed violently by Jackie, and after she's done, Reagan just sits motionless, looking completely violated.
 So we've switched her into another cage next door till they get used to each other's smell.

-hours this evening has made me think about an article I read today.
+Watching the tensions between my two lady-rats for hours this evening has made me think about an article I read today.
 I know, that was the worst segue into another topic EVER, but I thought I'd at least *try* to make some connection.

-In it, she has said in an interview with the Sunday Times over in UK that in a rape case the defence "would select as many women as they could for the jury,
+I read THIS article today about a quote from the usually babelicious and awesome Helen Mirren.
+In it, she has said in an interview with the Sunday Times over in UK that in a rape case the defence "would select as many women as they could for the jury, because women go against women.

 'Whether in a deep-seated animalistic way, going back billions of years, or from a sense of tribal jealousy or just antagonism, I don't know.